Does an NAD supplement really work? What the human trials, blood NAD data and null findings actually show, and how to tell if yours is doing anything.

 Does an NAD supplement raise your blood NAD?

-The clearest human trial is Martens and colleagues, published in Nature Communications in 2018.
+- Martens 2018 (Nature Communications).
 Healthy middle-aged and older adults took 1,000 mg of nicotinamide riboside (NR) daily for six weeks.
-Their blood NAD+ levels rose by about 60% compared to placebo, measured in peripheral blood mononuclear cells.
+Blood NAD+ in their immune cells rose by about 60% versus placebo.

-A follow-up trial by Conze and colleagues in 2019 ran the dose response more carefully.
-At 100 mg, 300 mg, and 1,000 mg of NR per day, whole-blood NAD+ rose by roughly 22%, 51%, and 142% within two weeks.
-So dose matters, and the curve is not flat.
+- Conze 2019 (Scientific Reports).
+Ran the dose response more carefully.
+At 100 mg, 300 mg, and 1,000 mg of NR per day, whole-blood NAD+ climbed by roughly 22%, 51%, and 142%.
+Dose matters, and the curve is not flat.

 Does it actually change anything in human trials?